-February 10, 2023
+February 5, 2024

-Purpose (note prelab questions in section 4) 1
+Purpose (note prelab questions in sections 4 & 5) 1

-- To construct a difference amplifier, to measure the DC quiescent point and to compare to calculated values. - To measure the difference mode gain, the common mode gain, the common mode rejection ratio (CMRR) and to compare to calculated values. - To understand the role of the common emitter resistor (R_E) in providing feedback necessary for differential operation. - To explore examples of applications of difference amplifiers.
+- To construct a difference amplifier, to measure the DC quiescent point and to compare to calculated values. - To measure the difference mode gain, the common mode gain, the common mode rejection ratio (CMRR) and to compare to calculated values. - To understand the role of the common emitter resistor (R_E) in producing a large CMRR.